A few facts that you might want to consider before you choose an acupuncturist.

 This is not to say that if you come to me with sciatica after you have been offloading a trailer of wood that we will necessarily be looking at your lifestyle.
 However, if you have suffered from chronic sciatica since a difficult life change but also suffer mood swings and constipation (which you may not have mentioned unless I asked) then we might be able to release some “blockages” that have stopped you from moving on.

 In many occurrences, I like to think that a symptom is essentially the visible part of the iceberg that gives us the opportunity to access and address a difficulty to adapt.
-Acupuncturists cannot always be so smart as to uncover fundamental underlying patterns quickly but people often experience an unexpected sense of wellbeing, peace or a change of perspective after a treatment.
+We cannot always be so smart as to uncover fundamental underlying patterns in the first session, it sometimes takes a few to build trust but people often experience an unexpected sense of wellbeing, peace or a change of perspective after a treatment.

 I find it extremely valuable to be able to practice both acupuncture and herbal medicine (which are two separate training).
 Many patients present complex patterns of acute and chronic issues were the combination of acupuncture and herbs is precious for faster and lasting results.